 Fax: (516) 463-5146

 Send an E-mail

-Hofstra University is a dynamic private institution where students can choose from about 150 undergraduate and more than 150 graduate offerings in liberal arts and sciences, business; engineering; communication; education, health and human services; and honors studies, as well as a School of Law and the Hofstra-North Shore LIJ School of Medicine at Hofstra University.
+Hofstra University is a dynamic private institution where students can choose from more than 150 undergraduate and 160 graduate programs in liberal arts and sciences, business, communication, education and allied health services and honor studies, as well as a School of Law and the Hofstra North Shore-LIJ School of Medicine.